-This emerging and critical aspect of instructional design is part of the new normal of being a learning professional in the connected age of ubiquitous access and user-generated content.
-It is simply not enough to create once, publish and then move on.
-We must think through the lifecycle of the content and plan for the optimal delivery of that through the mechanisms we have available for us regardless of their technology or platform.
+This emerging and critical aspect of an instructional design is part of the new normal of being a learning professional in the connected age of ubiquitous access and user-generated content.
+It is not enough to create once, publish and then move on.
+We must think through the life cycle of the content and plan for the optimal delivery of that through the mechanisms we have available for us regardless of their technology or platform.

 Content strategy may be seen as something unrelated to learning professionals.
-However, this discipline has been long studied and employed in the marketing and Web worlds to great success and deserves a place among our discipline.
+However, this discipline has been long studied and used in the marketing and Web worlds to great success and deserves a place among our discipline.
 Numerous blog articles have been written on it, the most notable being “The Discipline of Content Strategy” by Kristina Halvorson at A List Apart.
-A number of books have been written on content strategy, as well.
-The most recent by Karen McGrane, Content Strategy for Mobile, is an excellent, easy-to-read introduction to the subject and offers up a clear plan to action.
+Several books have been written on content strategy as well.
+The most recent by Karen McGrane, Content Strategy for Mobile, is an excellent, easy-to-read introduction to the subject and offers a clear plan to action.

-Coincidentally, topics in her recent book and mine line up with a lot of the same sorts of ideas, even though the root disciplines are a tad different:
+Coincidentally, topics in her recent book and mine line up with a lot of the same ideas, even though the root disciplines are a tad different: